|

 of the

-Missouri Botanical Garden in St. Louis, MO.,
+Missouri Botanical Garden in St. Louis, MO.

-(the top expert in Araceae
+Dr. Croat is the top expert in Araceae

 blades which are moderately coriaceous and have the collective